minjubyeon/hello-world/README.md

 # hello-world
-This repository is for [Homework #6] software maintenance
+This repository is for [Homework #6] software maintenance.

-Hi this is minju Byeon.
++ Hi this is minju Byeon.